BrandevCode/BrandonChanWebsite/_posts/offline/2021-05-02-what is the point of Trust.md

 - If one cooperates and one cheats the cheater gets 3 coins and the cooperator loses 1 coin
 - If they both cheat they both get 0 coins

 The players find themselves in a situation where they have to either trust that the other person will cooperate with them or if the better choice is to cheat to get an advantage over them.
-So what were the discoverings made in this experiment?
+So what were the discoveries made in this experiment?

 ### Build a Reputation